 Correcting misleading information

-Defamation arises when a false statement is made which lowers someone's reputation in the view of right thinking people and its publication has caused or is likely to cause serious harm to their reputation.
+Defamation occurs when a false statement is made that harms or lowers someone's reputation or is likely to seriously damage their reputation.

-However, The Defamation Act 2013 provides a number of defences, including:
+However, The Defamation Act 2013 provides several defences, including:

 - the matter imputed was substantially true